Limits of science and pseudoscience

 Falsification

-• Scientific theories are falsifiable
+- Scientific theories are falsifiable

-The results in the challenge to develop a creative, audacious theory, which is falsifiable and then tested using empirical data.
+The results in the challenge to develop a creative, audacious theory, which is falsifiable and then amenable for testing using empirical data.
 However, Popper’s theory has an important weakness: Scientists do not only want to show that certain theories are false.
 Instead they want to convince people that their own theories are true.
 For example, Albert Einstein responded in 1919 responding to the question of what he had done if measurements of his relativity theory would be false:

 I would have been sorry for god - my theory is correct.